Bryan Blackstar with his niece, Moosomin First Nation, Saskatchewan. Photo via Ashley Blackstar.

 Listed in alphabetical order, Mt.
 Pleasant intends to expand the database to research deaths from the 1920s and 1930s.

 Mt.
-Pleasant, a former criminology university student, initially started her research on missing and murdered women and girls.
+Pleasant, who studied criminology in college, initially started her research on missing and murdered women and girls.
 “During my research I would come across a picture of a native male that had been murdered or have gone missing,” she says, adding, “It seems that not a lot of attention is given to that (aboriginal men) and everyone is just focusing on the women.”

 Recently, the RCMP released a report citing 1,181 missing and murdered aboriginal women in Canada since 1980.
 The report concluded the total number of missing and murdered aboriginal women exceeded previous public estimates.